cms-opendata-validation/2010-mu-mumonitor-dimuon/README.md

 ```
 .x mergeMu.C .
 ```
-This merging creates a root file called MuAllval.root .
+This merging creates a root file called MuAll.root .
 To look at this output, write down command in ROOT program:
 ```
 new TBrowser
 ```
 and navigate to relevant file.
 The most interesting histogram is GM_mass_log.
 This is the validation histogram.